auth0-blog/auth0-verimi-sample/README.md

 ### Prerequisites

 We assume that you already have registered an Auth0 account and setup a tenant.
 If not, register a free account and tenant at https://auth0.com
+Also, we assume that you already have a client app setup in Auth0.
+If not, you can refer to the steps and screenshots [further below](#auth0-backend).

 Furthermore, we assume that you have already registered a service provider account at Verimi.
 If not, you can inform yourself about the possibilities here: https://verimi.de/en/partner and contact Verimi by email, referring to Auth0: partner@verimi.com.